zuozhenggh/learning-library/developer-library/atp-apex-oda/lab1/lab1.md

 ![Autonomous](./images/adb_banner.png)

+## Introduction

-This lab walks you through the steps to get started using the **Oracle Autonomous Transaction Processing Database (ATP)** on **Oracle Cloud Infrastructure (OCI)**.
+This workshop walks you through the steps to get started using the **Oracle Autonomous Transaction Processing Database (ATP)** on **Oracle Cloud Infrastructure (OCI)**.
 You will provision a new database in just few minutes.

 ### Self-driving